MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 ##### Expected architectural design principles
 > ###### Security Infrastructure VPC
   >>To provide a security VPC infrastructure were all other AWS account's Organizational units traverse through a specified security VPC.
-THe security infrastructure VPC acts as a head-end egress and ingress point for all traffic coming into AWS.
+The security infrastructure VPC acts as a head-end egress and ingress point for all traffic coming into AWS.
 Traffic is forced through the SRX firewall.
 All traditional firewall features can be used to inspect, secure and enforce traffic.
 This includes typical, traffic filtering rules, IPS, URL-filtering, traffic inspection, in addition to advance features such as Juniper's encrypted traffic analysis, threat intelligence and protection services.
   >>> ##### Security Infrastructure VPC - Network segments
   >>>> Four Network Segments are created.
 Public Internet Segment is used for all Public egress and ingress traffic.
 Management for Juniper SRX management, and two private segments, east and west.
 The public subnet is directly publicly facing and should be considered an insecure segment.
 The default configuration, is to allow all established session out.
 This may need to be adjusted on organizational designs.
 The management subnets, AWS security groups default is to allow any ssh public access.
 Which can be edited at time of initial deployment.
 East and west subnets are for Transit Gateway connectivity, and for future other expansion considerations.
 Expansions can include, zone segmentation (levels of security) or for third party and appliance integrations
   >>> ##### Scaling, and High Availability